Simeon von Habsburg

-Simeon Carl Eugen Joseph Leopold von Habsburg (born 29 June 1958 in Katana, South Kivu, Belgian Congo), also called Simeon Habsburg-Lothringen and Archduke Simeon of Austria, is an Austrian banker, partner and managing director of Principal Asset Management AG in Liechtenstein.
-He is a member of the House of Habsburg-Lorraine and as such an Archduke of Austria, Prince of Hungary and Bohemia with the style His Imperial and Royal Highness.
+Simeon Carl Eugen Joseph Leopold von Habsburg (born 29 June 1958), also called Simeon Habsburg-Lothringen, is an Austrian banker, partner and managing director of Principal Asset Management AG in Liechtenstein.
+He is a member of the House of Habsburg-Lorraine - the former royal house of the defunct Austro-Hungarian thrones.
 He is the third-eldest child of Archduke Rudolf of Austria and his first wife, Countess Xenia Czernichev-Besobrasov.
 Simeon is a paternal grandson of Charles I of Austria, last ruler of Austria-Hungary.